Guide to Cremation Costs in Toronto & the GTA, ON

 Documentation: Detailed records must be maintained throughout the entire cremation process, including information about the deceased’s identity, the date and time of the cremation, and any medical devices or implants present.

-Cremation container requirements: Toronto law does not require using a casket for cremation.
+Cremation container requirements: Toronto law does not require a casket for cremation.
 Families can use a simple container made of combustible materials, such as a cardboard casket, or an alternative container specifically designed for cremation.
 The choice of container may depend on personal preference or any specific requirements set by the funeral home or crematory.

 Crematory requirements: Crematories must meet specific standards and obtain the necessary permits and licenses to operate legally in Toronto.